mreiferson/go-install-as/README.md

 When building code for production you often want to finer grain control over dependencies.

-This tool allows you to 'go install' packages, regardless of their source (private, etc.), into whatever import path you specify.
+This tool allows you to `go install` packages, regardless of their source (private, etc.), into whatever import path you specify.

 ### Example